 4. VQ Hepburn Mk II

-The VQ Hepburn Mk II is a very stylish retro FM/DAB/DAB+ radio available in a large choice of colours and finishes.
-It offers similar features to the AZATOM Multiplex D1 but with more style and class.
+The VQ Hepburn Mk II is a very stylish retro FM/DAB/DAB+ radio available in a range of colours and finishes.
+It offers similar features to the AZATOM Multiplex D2 but with more style and class.

 DAB reception is strong, and the adjustable aerial is useful for getting the best signal.
 This radio also has Bluetooth, so you can stream radio or other audio from your phone, tablet or laptop.